3gstudent/backup-3gstudent.github.io/_posts/---2017-8-4-Use COM Object hijacking to maintain persistence——Hijack CAccPropServicesClass and MMDeviceEnumerator.md

 ---
 layout: post
-title: Use COM Object hijacking to maintain persistence
+title: Use COM Object hijacking to maintain persistence——Hijack CAccPropServicesClass and MMDeviceEnumerator
 ---